O3b mPOWER: History

 In May 2022, SES subsidiary SES Government Solutions (now SES Space & Defense), in partnership with Earth imaging company Planet Labs PBC, was awarded a US$28.96 million contract from NASA’s Communications Services Project for real-time, always-on low-latency connectivity services to NASA spacecraft, using SES's geostationary orbit satellites and medium Earth orbit satellites, including the O3b mPOWER constellation.

 In June 2022, SES announced that it will provide global connectivity services to MSC Cruises using the O3b mPOWER system.
 The service will start on the Explora I, the first ship of MSC's forthcoming luxury cruise line Explora Journeys, expected to enter service in Spring 2023.

 In August 2022, SES revealed that the O3b mPOWER launch schedule had been revised again.
 The first six O3b mPOWER satellites would now be carried on three launches in Q4 2022, the fourth launch of O3b mPOWER 7 and 8 would be in 2023 and the fifth, for O3b mPOWER 9, 10 and 11, in 2024.
 The system was expected to start service in Q2 2023.

 In October 2022, SES announced a capacity deal with telco, Claro Brasil (through its Embratel division) to use the O3b mPOWER network to extend its mobile backhaul service serving more than 260,000 inhabitants of the eight cities in the isolated Amazon region.
 SES already serves other communities in the region with backhaul capacity delivered via its geostationary satellite.
-The O3b mPOWER network will provide 4 Gbps and will be able to support both 4G and 5G networks.
+The O3b mPOWER network will provide 4 Gbit/s and will be able to support both 4G and 5G networks.

 In November 2022, SES announced further delays to the O3b mPOWER launch schedule.
 The first two O3b mPOWER satellites would now be launched in mid-December 2022, The next four satellites would be carried on two launches in Q1 2023, two more on another launch later in 2023, and the final three satellites launched in 2024. it will take approximately six months after launch for each satellite to reach its designated orbit and for commissioning, and the O3b mPower service is now expected to start in Q3 2023.
+In August 2023, the service start date was revised to Q4 2023.